sygogo/GRAPECDR/README.md

 ## Run
 First, reviews are processed by the following command, process the reviews using the following commands.
 The data/meta directory contains the downloaded datasets (CDs and Vinyl, Movies and TV, Books).
 The processed data will be stored in data/processed.
-Be aware that results may vary based on the llm_url value.
 The data/raw directory stores the train/validation/test data processed by [CATN](https://github.com/AkiraZC/CATN). you can use my data in [data](https://drive.google.com/drive/folders/1bezCXI5yK4WtgWxzDHS_Qoaa0wtjrZPG?usp=drive_link).

 ```
 python data_processing.py --raw_data_pat='data/raw' --processed_data_path='data/processed' --meta_data_path='data/meta' --tgt_category='CDs_and_Vinyl' --src_category='Books' --user_proportions=0.2
-python reviews_processing.py --llm_url=$llm_url --src_category='Books' --tgt_category='CDs_and_Vinyl' --test_proportions=0.2
 ```

 Once the data is processed, train and test the datasets using the following command.
 Adjust the parameters based on your setup: